Second suspect in St. Cloud mother’s murder could be released from jail

-Angel Luis Rivera and his son, Christopher Otera-Rivera, were arrested in October in connection with the death of Otera-Rivera’s estranged wife, Nicole Montalvo.
+Angel Luis Rivera and his son, Christopher Otero-Rivera, were arrested in October in connection with the death of Otero-Rivera’s estranged wife, Nicole Montalvo.

 At a court hearing Thursday, the attorney for Angel Luis Rivera argued that state prosecutors missed the 21-day deadline to file formal charges in the case.
 The state said it didn’t have any legal basis to object, so Rivera can be released on the first-degree murder charge.

 The judge also ruled that Rivera’s arrest affidavit can be unsealed.
-It’s not known when that will happen, however.
+Details from that document can be found here.

 Records show Rivera was booked into the Osceola County Jail on Oct.
 29 on charges of first-degree murder and possession of a weapon by a convicted felon in connection with Montalvo’s death.

-On Tuesday, Otera-Rivera, appeared in court for a hearing that lasted only a few minutes.
-The judge in that case ruled that the state missed the deadline to file formal charges, so Otera-Rivera should be released on his own recognizance on the murder charge.
+On Tuesday, Otero-Rivera, appeared in court for a hearing that lasted only a few minutes.
+The judge in that case ruled that the state missed the deadline to file formal charges, so Otero-Rivera should be released on his own recognizance on the murder charge.

 The 33-year-old St. Cloud mother was initially reported missing on Oct.
 21 after she failed to pick up her son from school.
 Her remains were found days later on a property owned by the Rivera family, according to the Osceola County Sheriff’s Office.

-Court records show Montalvo accused Otera-Rivera of domestic violence on multiple occasions.
+Court records show Montalvo accused Otero-Rivera of domestic violence on multiple occasions.